Painting - ART 148 -Prerequisite: Art 120 or Art 124 Professor Barr: Room 102 3 Units Course Content:

 • 5).
 Don’t bring visitors, children, or pets to class.

 • 6).
-Turn off cellular phones, pagers, or other electronic devices that make noise.
+Turn off cellular phones or other electronic devices that make noise.

 GRADES - See grade point system sheet.
-Canvas discussions.
+Canvas on line discussions.
 Six projects, Field Trip & Paper, Two Critiques, Attendance

 Instructor Contact Information- office room #124 Office Phone - 575-6075 E-mail - email@example.com Website -http://deborahbrayman.faculty.mjc.edu/DeborahBrayman.html cc: Art Office